symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

 request content with the menu item content, it compares the *parent* of the request content with the menu item content.

 Imagine you are creating a blogging platform.
-Each blog is repersented by a document in the PHPCR-ODM tree.
+Each blog is represented by a document in the PHPCR-ODM tree.
 The posts of the blog are the children of this document.
 Each blog and each post is associated with a URI by way of an associated route and the blog document is associated with a menu item: